daveshanley/gobeepme/README.md

 A simple console app/library/service to allow you to quickly ping and locate your iOS device.

+## Hosted Demo

+Wanna check it out?
+You can try out the API or the UI [By clicking here](https://gobeepme.quobix.com:9443)

 ## What exactly is it though?

 If you're like me, you are always putting your iPhone face down on a couch or table somewhere and forgetting where you put it.